-In the bowl of an electric mixer fitted with the paddle attachment, combine the yeast and warm water.
+In the bowl of an electric mixer, combine the yeast and warm water.
 Add the honey, oil, salt, and egg and mix well.
 Add 3 cups of the flour and mix until the dough comes together in a sticky mass.
-Switch to the dough hook and, with the mixer on low speed, incorporate the remaining 1 cup of flour.
+With the mixer on low speed, incorporate the remaining ½ to 1 cup of flour a few tablespoons at a time.
 Continue kneading on low speed for about 8 minutes, until the dough is smooth and elastic.

 Transfer to a lightly oiled bowl, turn once to coat, and cover with plastic wrap.
 Let rise in a warm, draft-free spot until doubled in bulk, about 2 hours.

 Turn the dough out onto a lightly floured work surface and knead for 30 seconds.
 Cover with a towel and let rest for 10 minutes.
 Punch the dough down and divide into 10-12 equal size pieces.
 Shape each piece into a smooth ball and place into a round, lightly greased 9- or 10-inch round baking dish, spacing evenly.* Cover and let rise in a warm, draft-free spot for 20-30 minutes.

 Preheat the oven to 400˚ F. Mix together the melted butter and honey, and brush the tops of the rolls with the mixture.
 Sprinkle lightly with coarse salt.
 Bake for 15-20 minutes until the tops are golden brown.
 Cover loosely with foil and continue to bake about 10 minutes more, or until the the center of the rolls registers 190˚ F on an instant-read thermometer.
 Let cool slightly before serving.